dotnet/spark/docs/deploy-worker-udf-binaries.md

 ## Configurations

 ### 1. Environment Variables
-Please see the commonly used environment variables as below when deploying worker and writing udfs.
+When deploying workers and writing UDFs, there are a few commonly used environment variables that you may need to set:

 <table>
   <tr>